jakubkulhan/bunny/README.md

 ### Prefetch count

 A way to control how many messages are prefetched by BunnyPHP when consuming a queue is by using the channel's QOS method.
 In the example below only 5 messages will be prefetched.
-Combined with acknowledging messages this turns into an effetive flow controll for your applications.
-(Especially asynchronous applications.)
+Combined with acknowledging messages this turns into an effective flow control for your applications, especially asynchronous applications.
 No new messages will be fetched unless one has been acknowledged.

 ```php
 $channel->qos(